277 days ago

 - Avoid arriving at land borders from Thailand — the visa-free arrangement applies by air only.

-6. Vietnam — e-Visa Required (USD 25, 90 Days), Breathtaking Landscapes, Ultra-Value
+6. Vietnam — e-Visa Required, Breathtaking Landscapes

 5-Day Cost Breakdown